 US Expatriates : Other Annual Compliance Requirements

 The FBAR requires disclosure of foreign accounts aggregating over $10,000 at any time during the year, and reports are due June 30 of the year following the year in which the account holder meets the $10,000 threshold.
-A failure to file an FBAR exposes an individual to a penalty as high as $10,000 per year even if the failure was merely negligent and non-willfulI.
+A failure to file an FBAR exposes an individual to a penalty as high as $10,000 per year even if the failure was merely negligent and non-willful.

 Completion of the FATCA (Form 8938), on the other hand, is required when the total value of specified foreign assets exceeds certain higher thresholds.
 Unless an exception applies, you must file form 8938 if, "you are a specified person that has an interest in specified foreign financial assets and the value of those assets is more than the applicable reporting threshold."
-You are a specified person if you are one of the following:

-- A US citizen
+- a US citizen

 - a resident alien of the US for any part of the tax year

-- a nonresident alien who makes an election to be treated as a resident alien
+- a non-resident alien who makes an election to be treated as a resident alien

-(Note: you are considered a resident alien if you are treated as a resident alien for US tax purposes under the green card test).
+(Note: you are considered a resident alien if you are treated as a resident alien for US tax purposes under the "green card" test).

-The applicable reporting threshold depends upon whether you are considered as living abroad.
+The applicable reporting threshold also depends upon whether you are considered as living abroad.
 If your tax home is a foreign country, such as Australia, and you meet one of the presence abroad tests then different and higher financial thresholds apply than if you were resident in the US.

 In summary, if you are not filing a joint return then you meet the reporting threshold if the total value of your specified foreign financial assets is more than USD200K on the last day of the tax year or more than USD300K at any time during the tax year.
 If you are married and file a joint income tax return, you satisfy the threshold if the total value of all your specified foreign financial assets owned by you or your spouse is more than USD400K on the last day of the tax year or more than USD600K at any time during the tax year.

 We have also included two flow charts below which try to illustrate when an individual may have a requirements to file either an FBAR or FATCA form.